gluon-framework/site/content/en/_index.md

 <div class="col-lg-8" style="float: left">

-## Performance
+## Performant

-Gluon is one of the most performant frameworks out there.
+Gluon is not only versatile, but also one of the most performant frameworks out there.
+By looking into browser internals and using a curated set of flags, Gluon tries to squeeze out the most performance possible whilst also aiming to use less memory and resources.

 </div>